Home

 Atlanta legal recruiter

 For lawyers with career advancement potential, Atlanta, Georgia truly is a legal “land of opportunity.”
-Home to over 150 law firms and 17 Fortune 500 companies, attorneys practicing in the greater Metro Atlanta area earn on average a base pay of $104,364.
+Home to over 150 law firms and 17 Fortune 500 companies, attorneys practicing in the greater Metro Atlanta area earn an average salary of $172,642.

 Atlanta-based attorneys enjoy career enrichment opportunities through the 39,000-member State Bar of Georgia, or locally by joining the over 6,000 members of the Atlanta Bar Association.
 Georgia also has several other professional organizations for lawyers based on practice specialty, gender or ethnicity.